hitaloalvess/game_fruit_picker/README.md

 ## 💻 Project

-Fruit picker é um game desenvolvido utilizando a linguagem Javascript, juntamente de HTML e CSS.
+Fruit picker is a game developed using Javascript language, together with HTML and CSS.

 ## :memo: Objectives

-A criação desse projeto foi realizada visando aprimorar conceitos e técnicas referentes a Javascript, CSS e HTML.
-Através da elaboração do game foi possível trabalhar conceitos referentes a:
+The creation of this project was carried out aiming to improve concepts and techniques related to Javascript, CSS and HTML.
+Through the development of the game, it was possible to work on concepts related to:

-- Manipulação de DOM
+- DOM manipulation
-- Manipulação de objetos
+- Object manipulation
-- Manipulação dearrays
+- Array manipulation
-- Modulos js
+- Modules already
-- Css grid
+- CSS grid
-- Css flexbox
+- CSS flexbox
-- Geração dinâmica de HTML, etc
+- Dynamic HTML generation, etc.

 ---
 Made with ♥ by Hitalo 🚀